 Proof-of-concept evaluation in an oncology setting

 The registry trials approach has demonstrated excellent results in cardiovascular trials, generating high impact publications that have changed standard of care treatments.
-Our program aims to, for the first time, assess this approach in an oncology setting.
+The VCCC Registry Trials Program aims to, for the first time, assess this approach in an oncology setting.

-Registry trials will be conducted on specific tumour streams including both common and rare cancer types.
-Data will be collected in routine care processes from a range of health services, enabling recruitment of a large patient group.
-An in-depth methodology and design analysis will be undertaken to provide a critical evaluation of the registry trials approach and to identify success factors.
+Registry trials, in this program, are conducted on specific tumour streams including both common and rare cancer types.
+Data is collected in routine care processes from a range of health services, enabling recruitment of a large patient group.
+In-depth methodology and design analysis is undertaken to provide a critical evaluation of the registry trials approach and to identify success factors.

 Cost-effective method; increasing investigator experience